greim/gen/src/chapters/05-iteration-everywhere.md

 ## What else can iterators do?

-The power of iteration is the power of generators, and vice versa.
-Thus, even though this is a tutorial about generators, we continue exploring iteration.
-The fact is, for/of isn't the only place where ES6 natively supports iteration.
-Here are a few others.
+There are quite a few places, besides the for/of loop, where ES6 supports iterators.

 ### Spread operators